Volodymyr Shaian

-Volodymyr Petrovych Shaian (2 August 1908 – 15 July 1974) was a Ukrainian linguist, philologist and Orientalist-Sanskritologist.
+Volodymyr Petrovych Shaian (Володимир Петрович Шаян; 2 August 1908 – 15 July 1974) was a Ukrainian linguist, philologist and Orientalist-Sanskritologist.
 He was a pioneer of Slavic Native Faith in Ukraine during the interwar period.

 Biography

 Shaian was educated at the University of Lviv.
 In 1934, he had a spiritual revelation at the top of Mount Grekhit in the Ukrainian Carpathian mountains.
 According to him, this inspired him to seek a pagan renewal.
 Shaian proposed a "pan-Aryan" approach to European paganism, developed in opposition to National Socialist Germany's focus on the Germanic world.
 Shaian presented his vision of a "pan-Aryan renaissance" in a paper at an Indologist seminar in Lviv in 1937.
 Shaian's theology was polytheistic and viewed God as a manifold essence that manifests itself through the various deities of Slavic mythology.

 In 1944 he had to flee from Lviv.
 He spent time in refugee camps and became involved in the Ukrainian Free Academy of Sciences.
 Around the same time he founded the Order of the Knights of the Solar God, a religious-political organization active in the opposition to the Soviet invasion.
 Shaian worked to affiliate his group with the Ukrainian Insurgent Army.
 One of Shaian's initiates in this organization was Lev Sylenko, who eventually also became a major figure in Slavic Native Faith in Ukraine.

 Shaian spent the latter part of his life in exile in London.